falkr/ttm4115/pages/unit-statemachines-head.md

 source: figures/statemachines/headphones.png
 ---

-You are confused, but you manage to produce a decent state machine.

 You are confused, but manage to draw a sequence diagram onto the whiteboard.
 When the product manager comes again, you ask if it looks okay.
 The immediate answer is:

-\begin{quote}\emph{``Sure.
-Build it!''}\end{quote}
+> "Sure.
+Build it!"

 And the product manager is away again.
+You shout:

-You shout. \emph{``But wait.. there is one thing I need to know.
-How long... never mind.''} But even without the answer, you create a state machine.
+> "But wait.. there is one thing I need to know.
+How long... never mind."

+But even without the answer, you create a state machine.

 After you created the state machine, an engineer from team X drops by.